mathom/Botman/README.md

 CoolDudesBot
 ============

-A [piepan](https://github.com/layeh/piepan) script to provide useful and fun features for your Mumble server.
+Formerly a [piepan](https://github.com/mathom/piepan) script to provide useful and fun features for your Mumble server.

+Becuase piepan has pulled JS support I've forked the project at the last compatible version.
+I'll be porting to [node-mumble](https://github.com/Rantanen/node-mumble) soon.

 Installation
 ------------